INDICATION

 Please refer to Boxed Warning for Distant Spread of Toxin Effect.

-The potency Units of DAXXIFY® are not interchangeable with other
+The potency Units of DAXXIFY® are not interchangeable with other preparations

-frequency of administration should not be exceeded.
-Patients should seek
+should not be exceeded.
+Patients should seek immediate medical attention if respiratory,

-pre-existing cardiovascular disease.
-Concomitant neuromuscular disorders may
+with pre-existing cardiovascular disease.
+Concomitant neuromuscular disorders

-exacerbate clinical effects of treatment.
+may exacerbate clinical effects of treatment.

 Adverse Reactions